vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 In the above example, we print out the value of `CatsName` by using the `Log` object.
 It works as you would expect, and it supports all the standard logging levels, like `Info`, `Verbose`, `Error`, `Critical`, etc.

-### Validate the parameter value
+## Validate the parameter value

 The extension kit provides a standardized way to validate parameter values.
 That way, if the user enters an invalid value, Peakboard Designer will let them know and prevent them from saving the data source, until they fix the parameter value.

 To validate a parameter value, we override the `CheckDataOverride` function.
 We process the parameter's value and if there's a problem, we throw an exception.
 The exception message is shown to the user, to let them know what's wrong with the value they entered.

-For our `CatsName` parameter, we make sure that the parameter value is not empty:
+For our `CatsName` parameter, let's make sure that the parameter value is not empty:
 {% highlight csharp %}
 protected override void CheckDataOverride(CustomListData data) {